DGEs2018/Traineeship-progress/Week13/journal.md

         - A case in point where these could come handy is for instance when applying styling targeting certain selectors
         - Example - CSS reset properties
         - Helps modularize and easier maintainance
-    - Steps involved to set up partial Sass files
+    - Setting up partial Sass files
         - set up a folder called
         - create a file that starts only with _ ()
         - the underscore signals the Sass file that this should not be generated into a .css output file (like it normally does)